aaloy/TLG_AntiJoin2SpamBot/README.md

 from which I have made a re-rewite of some parts to make the code PEP8 compliant and more Pythonic.

+## News

+* April 2019 version:
+  * Added black and white list on links and names
+  * Do not allow a new user invite another one
+  * kicks offending users
+  * Improved logging

 ### Improvements

 * Added a configuration file config.py that the administrators could tune to add the bot parameters.
 Contants.py has